rudof-project/rudof/docs/src/cli_usage/validate.md

           [default: compact] [possible values: turtle, ntriples, rdfxml, trig, n3, nquads, compact, details, json, csv] --map-state <FILE>
           MapState file name
+      --show-intermediate-results
+          Print each (node, shape) result as soon as it's computed, instead of only the final report --no-errors
+          SHACL only: don't retain violations in the validation report (default: violations are kept) --with-evidences
+          SHACL only: also retain evidence for why (node, shape) pairs conform (default: not kept) --recursion-semantics <MODE>
+          SHACL only: how to resolve a recursive (cyclic) shape reference [possible values: cautious, brave]
   -c, --config-file <FILE>
           Config file name
   -o, --output-file <FILE>